hoffmangroup/segway/doc/segway.rst

 half-open.
 So label ``1:4`` specifies labels 1, 2, and 3.
 For those
 labels, segment lengths between 200 and 2200 are allowed, with a 200 bp ruler.
+The ruler for every label must match each other and the option set with :option:`--ruler-scale`\=\ *scale*.
+This may become more free in the future.
+The ruler is an efficient heuristic that decreases the memory used during inference at the cost of also decreasing the precision with which the segment duration model acts.
+Essentially, it allows the duration model to switch the behavior of the rest of the model only after a multiple of *scale* bp has passed.
-The ruler for every label must match each other and the option set with :option:`--ruler-scale`.
-The label ``4:`` means all labels 4 or higher, which here are set to a minimum segment length of 200 and a maximum segment length of 2200.
+Using ``4:`` for a label means all labels 4 or higher, and they are set to a minimum segment length of 200 and a maximum segment length of 2200.

 Due to the lack of an epilogue in the model, it is possible to get one segment per sequence that actually does not meet.
 This is expected and